 Light: Huernia zebrina prefers bright light or partial shade during the hottest summer days.
 Too much sun can cause the stems to develop a protective pigmentation or get sunburned.
 Too little light leads to weak, thin stems and decreased flower production.
 When grown indoors, place the plant near the brightest window of your home.

 Propagation: The best way to propagate Huernia zebrina is by stem cuttings.
 Take cuttings during the growing season to ensure good rooting.
-It is also easy to start from seeds in spring.
+It is also easy to start from seeds in the spring.

 Learn more at How to Grow and Care for Huernia.